Placeholder-Software/Dissonance/docs/Tutorials/Custom-Networking.md

 ```

 ```
-protected override HlapiServer CreateServer(Unit details)   // You get given whatever parameter type you specified, we specified Unit, so we get that
+protected override HlapiServer CreateServer(Unit details)   // We specified `Unit` above, so we get given a `Unit` {
-{
     // Simply create an instance of the class return new HlapiServer(this);
 }

-protected override HlapiClient CreateClient(Unit details)   // You get given whatever parameter type you specified, we specified Unit, so we get that
+protected override HlapiClient CreateClient(Unit details)   // We specified `Unit` above, so we get given a `Unit` {
-{
     // Simply create an instance of the class return new HlapiClient(this);
 }
 ```

+The `Update` method should tell the comms system how to behave - most implementations will want a method very similar to this one, the details will simply depend upon how your network asset exposes details about servers and clients.
+In this example you can see that we check what mode the HLAPI is in, then check what mode Dissonance is in and, if they're different, tell Dissonance to switch modes.

 ```
 protected override void Update()